JunlingWang0512/Covid-prediction-analysis/impactanalysis/ITS Regression Tutorial.md

 ### Step 4: Regression Analysis
 model: $Y_t = \beta_0 + \beta_1 T + \beta_2 X_t + \beta_3 TX_t$

+use ANOVA to show whether it is necessary to add a new effect to our model.

 **offset variable** is a special technique for Poison regression to match count and ratio.

 **Notice**: the population may change(though this is not essential if the population is relatively stable over time)